natural gas service

-The Bolivar Utility Department is responsible for serving its customers with clean burning natural gas.
-It supplies three counties: Chester, Hardeman, and McNairy.
+The Bolivar Utility Department is responsible for providing its customers with clean burning natural gas.
+The department supplies natural gas to the three counties of Chester, Hardeman, and McNairy.
 The gas system used by Bolivar Utility was installed in 1954 and now serves more than 5,000 customers.

 The natural gas used by Bolivar Utility is purchased from Tennessee Gas Pipeline.
-There are two tap stations.
-One is located on Highway 125 South in Middleton, and the other is located in McNairy county, west of the Selmer city limits on Highway 64.
+There are two tap stations located on Highway 125 South in Middleton, and in McNairy county, west of the Selmer city limits on Highway 64.

 Bolivar Utility’s gas system is regulated by both the Tennessee Regulatory Authority (Office of Pipeline Safety) and the PHMSA Organization (Office of Pipeline Safety), which is located in Washington, D.C.